 If you are looking to make a big impact and accelerate your savings ability, you’ll want to focus on your top household expenses.
 These are the areas where the majority of your money goes every single month.
 When you make even a small change to the biggest expenses in your household budget, you’ll be able to make a much greater impact overall.

+By focusing on your biggest household expenses, you can make the biggest impact on your saving ability.
 This post will review the major spending categories within every budget and offer tips to cut back on that spending and save more than you thought possible.

 Contents and Quick Links

 Housing is almost always the largest monthly expense.
 Since you probably don’t want to move, it’s often completely overlooked as an opportunity to not only save money, but to save so much money that you can completely transform your financial future.

 It’s interesting to me that there is such a stigma against renting.
 If you live in a very high cost of living area, it may make a lot more sense to rent.
 This often provides more flexibility in where you live as you can afford to live closer to work or in the right school district.
 It’s likely a better fit for your budget, which will allow you time to save and invest rather than continue to sink money into an overpriced home.

 It’s also possible that you can rent within a condo or apartment complex that offers the opportunity to manage other units in return for free or discounted rent.
 This can save you thousands, or even tens of thousands every year.

 Additionally, by renting you aren’t responsible for all the added expenses that come with owning a home.
 Maintenance, taxes and insurance are all much greater when you own.

 With the money you can save by renting rather than owning, you can easily save enough money to invest and accelerate your savings even more.
 You can still buy a home, but choose the right location, independent of where you need to live, and use it as a rental for passive income.